pattonsgirl/CEG2410/Projects/Project3/Rubric.md

 - Steps to join a new Windows Server instance to the domain
 - Screenshot proof of success
-- Extra Credit: Join Ubuntu Server to domain
-  - How
-  - Proof

 ### Creating Groups ( / 7)